 In general, the potential social effects of a higher trip limit would depend on how fishermen are affected by either a higher trip limit and shorter season, or a lower trip limit and longer seasons.
-Given most of the projected commercial ACLs are not expected to be met, positive social effects of increased commercial harvest rates under Alternative 2 could outwiegh potential negative social effects of the commercial ACL being reached and closures occurring earlier in the season.
+Given most of the projected commercial ACLs are not expected to be met, positive social effects of increased commercial harvest rates under Alternatives 2 and 3 and their sub-alternatives could outweigh potential negative social effects of the commercial ACL being reached and closures occurring earlier in the season.

-Increased administrative effects would be expected to be minimal and not would not be unusually burdensome under Alternative 2 compared to Alternative 1 (No Action).
+Increased administrative effects would be expected to be minimal and not would not be unusually burdensome under Alternatives 2 and 3 and their sub-alternatives compared to Alternative 1 (No Action).